 This game is beautifully designed with quite varied environment that makes expert use of lighting.
 At the beginning the main character is running through forest and corn fields, and the layers of parallax scrolling elements captures a great sense of depth even though player is just running and jumping from left to right.
 Very few colors appear but the occasional red and yellow focus attention on the elements that player must interact with to progress.
 Usually switches, handles, and puzzles are in red.
 Yellow cable hints where the secret device lives and player and decide it ignore it or follow the lead as these secrets are not required to finish the game.

-Because the environment is so great, it exposes the odd animation when the player-controller character is running.
-Especially in outdoor scene, the character's footing is unbelievably solid as he moves.
+The environment is so great, it contrasts the odd animation when the player-controlled character is moving, most obviously running.
+Especially in outdoor scenes, the character's footing feels a little out of place as he moves.
 Maybe the animation was designed to convey some other attributes.

 There isn't a lot of music that I remember as I played through.
 But the sound design was remarkable especially when there is clear danger on-screen, and the game gives this neat audio queue that seems to drive me more anxious.